Partrishow – St Ishow’s Church

 Architecture

-The church, situated on the slope of the hill, was originally a small, aisleless building on a rectangular plan.
-In the thirteenth century, a small chapel was asymmetrically added to the west wall, supposedly located above the tomb of St. Ishow.
-In the 16th century, the church was enlarged by a four-sided chancel on the eastern side and a porch located in front of the entrance, at the southern wall of the nave.
-The chancel received a slightly narrower spacing of the longitudinal walls and a shorter length.
-It opened onto the nave with a slightly pointed arcade, preceded by a wooden rood screen.
-To get to the loft of the latter, the north-eastern part of the nave walls was rebuilt.
-It were bolded to accommodate stairs.
+The church was built on a steep slope, probably leveled at the construction site, falling in the south to a valley in which a stream flowed, connecting in the east with the Grwyne Fawr River.
+The church was originally a small, rectangular, aisleless building.
+In the 13th century, a small chapel was added asymmetrically to the western wall, supposedly located above the grave of the saint Ishow.
+In the 16th century, the church was enlarged with a four-sided chancel on the eastern side and a porch located in front of the entrance, at the southern wall of the nave.

 Current state